tomlovesida/tomlovesida/README.md

 # Hey there, I'm Thomas

+Hi im a Fullstack Developer and Reverse engineer and also a part time video editor with 2-4 years of experience in each catagory

 I'm a **Reverse Engineer** 🕵️‍♂️ and **Full Stack Developer** 🧠
-I love tearing things apart to see how they work — and then building better ones.
+I hate coding

 ## 🧩 About Me
-- 🔍 Reverse engineering enthusiast — binaries, assembly, exploits, and beyond
+- 🔍 Reverse engineering enthusiast — binaries, assembly, exploits
 - 💻 Front end
 - 🧠 Backend
 - ⚙️ Never Coding always sleeping